 Essential tremor (ET) is a neurological condition that most commonly causes a rhythmic trembling of the hands while performing a task such as eating, writing, dressing, drinking or when holding a posture such as with the arms outstretched in front of the body.
+(Some people say they have shaky hands or tremors).
 The tremor can also affect the head, voice, legs and trunk.
 Some people even feel an internal shake.
 ET is often confused with Parkinson’s disease although it’s eight times more common, affecting an estimated 10 million Americans and millions more worldwide.
 It was once known as familial tremor, benign tremor or hereditary tremor.
 Because of stereotypes and a lack of awareness, many people with ET never seek medical care.
-Here Learn more about available resources for adults, children, healthcare providers and college students.
+Learn more about available resources for adults, children, healthcare providers and college students.

 Read about treatment options, find a support group or ET specialist and learn coping tips.